 Update on Legislative Activity

 It is with great pleasure that the NJSCSW board has hired a new lobbyist to advocate with the ever-changing legislation needs of our members and the community we serve.
 We realize that with COVID-19 and the reality that some of us might never return to face to face practice, that we need more than ever, to keep up with legislative changes that affect us.
 We have been vigilant in our efforts to ensure confidentiality for our patients and have fought the insurance companies that have threatened our integrity, reimbursements and the foundation on which we practice.
 For the past several years some of our members and patients have testified before the senate and the assembly to get the confidentiality legislation passed.
-At the present time the legislation has not passed.
+In June 2022, the Confidentiality Bill (A3514) passed the full Senate and is presently in the Financial Institution Committee of the Assembly.
+NJSCSW's lobbyist is working to get a final hearing on the bill.
+If this bill passes we will no longer be at the mercy of insurer's requests, when they ask for more than we are legally allowed to provide regarding our clients.

 It is important to fight the never ending legislative battle to maintain the values and integrity of our profession.
 Our voices must be heard!

-Please call your NJ State legislator to support (A 3154) and (S 704).
+Please call your NJ legislators to support (A3514).

 Below are links to contact your NJ State and Federal Legislators: